 This feature is also very helpful to users who suffer from Allergies and asthma and would like to learn about the Air quality outside before venturing out for the day.

-Apple has improved upon the availability of Air Quality feature by integrating it with the Maps app in iOS 12.2.
+Apple has improved upon the availability of Air Quality feature by integrating it with the Maps app starting with iOS 12.2.

 This short article provides you a step by step method to set up Air Quality reporting on your iPhone.

-How To Check Air Quality Report via Maps in iOS 12.2
+How To Check Air Quality Report via Maps on your iPhone

 In order to set this new feature in your iPhone